freric-51/automotive/CAN bus/README.md

 can address = 0x0220 | (Value from DIPswitch & 0x0F) .
 The 'E' directive is used for LCD of Mosaico  kit. https://youtu.be/UmrB_xfkr3w

-'CAN T2 Ricardo de Freitas.pdf' has calculations for CAN bus setup.
+**'CAN T2 Ricardo de Freitas.pdf' has the calculations for CAN bus setup.**